Through our Outreach work,

 Community Development Corporation (St. John's Episcopal Church,

-Kitchen (Holy Trinity, West Orange): Support operation of
+Kitchen (Holy Trinity, West Orange): grant to support operation of

 - St. Peter's